akhoury/nodebb-plugin-ubbmigrator/README.md

     // re-setup my nodebb installation, basically calling node app.js --setup={...} with the configs sepcified
     // for now, the nbbReSetup only works on UNIX
     nbbReSetup: {
+        // to run the Re-Setup or not
+        // if true, the rest of configs are required
         run: true,

         // WARNING !!!!!!!
 THIS WILL FLUSH YOUR REDIS NODEBB DATABASE !!!!
         flushdb: true,